-After the finish line you’ll be immediately directed to an area where you can change and refresh.
+Once you finish, you’ll be immediately directed to an area where you can change and refresh.
 Here you may find your clothing bag.
-Please pay attention to your race number.
-The bags will be organized by race number.
+Please pay attention to your race number, as the bags will be organized by race number.

 The Organizing Committee counts on many volunteers (race pack pick-up, crossroads operators, refreshment operators, mechanical services etc.).
 These people are very important for your safety and for the success of the race, therefore we ask you to show respect and kindness towards them.

-The Granfondo Stelvio Santini organizers kindly ask you not to throw away any waste along the race course, penalty of disqualification from the race will apply.
+The Granfondo Stelvio Santini organizers kindly ask you not to throw away any waste along the race course.
+The penalty of disqualification from the race will apply.
 There are many organized green areas where you can throw away your garbage.
 Your Granfondo Stelvio Santini jersey has two extra pockets on the sides.
 You can use them to keep your gel and bar wrappers, plus any other waste until your reach a green area.

 As per FCI regulation, no private mechanical assistance will be allowed.
 Unauthorized vehicles and people will not be allowed to follow the riders in the race train.
-Police and staff will look out and stop unauthorized people on the course.
+Police and staff will look out for and stop unauthorized people on the course.
 Unauthorized cars, bikes and motorcycles could cause safety problems.